Midnight Labs · Ecosystem Blueprint

 The Unit of Analysis Problem

 Most workforce data treats capability as individual.
-But the most consequential capabilities, how a team coordinates under uncertainty, how disagreement resolves, are collective properties.
+But the most consequential capabilities, how a team coordinates under uncertainty or resolves disagreement, are collective.
 They live between people.
-Individual data cannot capture them.
+Individual data can't capture them.

 Failure Mode 04